529 College Savings Plans

-It is a tax-advantaged savings plan which means the account is not subject to income tax so long as the funds are used for the child’s college education.
+It is a tax-advantaged savings plan.
+The account is not subject to income tax so long as the funds are used for the child’s college education.

-- The distributions that are made for college expenses will be tax free so long as they are used for college expenses.
+- The distributions for college expenses will be tax free so long as they are used for college expenses.

-- Any person, not necessary the beneficiary specified can use the funds for college expenses, so if the intended beneficiary decides not to go to college, the money can be used for someone else’s educational needs, like a sibling, or even the parent.
+- Any person can use the funds for college expenses.
+So if the intended beneficiary decides not to go to college, you can use the money for someone else’s educational needs, like a sibling, or even the parent.